-- Epiphone Les Paul Studio: This is a great all-around guitar, but I think it is most at home in hard rock, rock and jazz.
+- Epiphone Les Paul 100: This is a great all-around guitar, but I think it is most at home in hard rock, rock, and jazz.

-- Squier Stratocaster: Another great all-around guitar with a different sound thanks to the single-coil pickups.
+- Squier Stratocaster: Another outstanding all-around choice, based on one of the best electric guitars of all time.
 Great for rock and blues.

 - Jackson Rhoads: It’s a metal machine!
 If you are into anything from old-school metal to thrash to modern death metal this is the guitar for you.

 - Squier Telecaster: Think country twang!
 Of course, it can also make a great rock guitar.